tower/discord-slack-mirror/README.md

 5. Enable "Message Content Intent" in the Bot settings
 6. Invite the bot to your server with appropriate permissions (Read Messages, Read Message History)

-### 2. Get Discord Channel ID
+### 2. Get Discord Channel IDs

 1. Enable Developer Mode in Discord (Settings -> Advanced -> Developer Mode)
-2. Right-click on the channel you want to mirror
+2. Right-click on each channel you want to mirror
 3. Click "Copy ID"
+4. You can mirror multiple channels by providing a comma-separated list of IDs

 ### 3. Create a Slack Webhook